pmelsted/bifrost/README.md

 * **Compare the same type of input data**

-  Bifrost input data are sequences (genomes or reads): the *k*-mers and their multiplicites are computed internaly by Bifrost.
+  Bifrost input data are sequences (genomes or reads): the *k*-mers and their multiplicites are computed internally by Bifrost.
 If *k*-mer extraction and counting is done with tool Y as a pre-processing step of tool X, report time/memory for X+Y (not just X).

 * **Compare the same type of output graphs**